 Maintenance tips for long-term gutter performance

-• Clean gutters twice a year
+- Clean gutters at least twice every year

-• Inspect slope after winter
+- Check gutter slope after winter weather

-• Remove debris from downspouts
+- Clear leaves and debris from downspouts

 FAQs

-1. What is the ideal half round gutter slope?
+What is the ideal half round gutter slope?

 The ideal half round gutter slope is a slight continuous downward angle toward the downspout.
 It ensures smooth water movement without pooling or overflow.

-2. How do I know if my gutter slope is wrong?
+How do I know if my gutter slope is wrong?

-If you see standing water or overflow, your gutter slope for half round gutters is likely incorrect.
+If you see standing water or overflow, your gutter slope for half-round gutters is likely incorrect.
 This is a common early warning sign.

-3. Can the wrong slope damage my roof?
+Can the wrong slope damage my roof?

 Yes.
-Poor slope leads to water overflowing from half round gutters, which can damage fascia, siding, and foundation areas over time.
+Poor slope leads to water overflowing from half-round gutters, which can damage fascia, siding, and foundation areas over time.

-4. How often should the gutter slope be checked?
+How often should the gutter slope be checked?

 We recommend checking during seasonal roof inspection, especially after winter, when structural movement is common.

-5. Do aluminum gutters need special slope settings?
+Do aluminum gutters need special slope settings?

 Yes.
 Aluminum half round gutters require precise alignment because material rigidity affects long-term drainage stability.